kubedb/docs/docs/guides/elasticsearch/clustering/topology-cluster/hot-warm-cold-cluster/index.md

 ```

-- `StatefulSet` - 6 StatefulSets are created for 6 types Elasticsearch nodes.
-The StatefulSets are named after the Elasticsearch instance with given suffix: `{Elasticsearch-Name}-{Sufix}`.
+- `PetSet` - 6 PetSets are created for 6 types Elasticsearch nodes.
+The PetSets are named after the Elasticsearch instance with given suffix: `{Elasticsearch-Name}-{Sufix}`.
 - `Services` -  3 services are generated for each Elasticsearch database.
   - `{Elasticsearch-Name}` - the client service which is used to connect to the database.
 It points to the `ingest` nodes.
   - `{Elasticsearch-Name}-master` - the master service which is used to connect to the master nodes.
 It is a headless service.